How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 3. Educate the customer

-If you want your customer to really consider your upselling or cross-selling techniques, you need to educate them about the advantages of your offer, as well as the risks and missed opportunities.
+Encourage your customers to consider your upsell or cross-sell by educating them about its advantages.
+As well as the risks and missed opportunities.

 4. Don’t overwhelm your customer